CyberFlameGO/svnpython/Doc/library/collections.rst

 This module implements high-performance container datatypes.
 Currently, there are two datatypes, :class:`deque` and :class:`defaultdict`, and one datatype factory function, :func:`namedtuple`.

-.. versionchanged:: 2.5
-   Added :class:`defaultdict`.

-.. versionchanged:: 2.6
-   Added :func:`namedtuple`.
+This module also provides the :class:`UserDict` and :class:`UserList` classes which may be useful when inheriting directly from :class:`dict` or :class:`list` isn't convenient.

 The specialized containers provided in this module provide alternatives to Python's general purpose built-in containers, :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple`.
 Besides the containers provided here, the optional :mod:`bsddb` module offers the ability to create in-memory or file based ordered dictionaries with string keys using the :meth:`bsddb.btopen` method.